UltimateSeatSelectorInc/UltimateSeatSelector/CICD_TeamPhilosophy.md

 Added CSS to make a more elegant looking page that shows seat icons and the layout of the room.

+Utilize the database to remember the users input information and allow for students to see input information from other students on different sessions.

 New Team Members:
 Access to the newest source code is available here in this repository.
 The branches are for test and production.
 Those branches corespond to the test and production sites.